benfoxall/benfoxall.github.com/_posts/2025-07-23-offline-things.md

 - TX - is the message id being transmitted
 - Data - the payload

 👋 **Bootstrapping**.
 Before the socket goes into "data mode", I show the url of the current page.
-This turned out pretty neat choice for giving people demos - by scanning the first code they're on the right page to continue the demo.
+This turned out pretty neat choice for giving people demos - by scanning the first code they're on the right page to send data.

 📦 **Chunking**.
 I chose an arbitraty chunk size.
 This could be improved to fit with a selected qr code size, and I guess it would be possible to cycle between code sizes to switch to a higher capacity.